majnas/tensorflow/tfrecord/README.md

 ### How to use:

-Suppose we have a dataset contain images related to triangles and squares in two parts (train and test).
+Suppose we have a dataset contains images related to triangles and squares in two parts (train and test).
 We must place images in their corrosponding folders to make correct tfrecord files (shape_train.tfrecord and shape_test.tfrecord)

     dataset
        '